jmw77/Cleaning-Data-Course-Project/README.md

 This is a README.md file.
 Following the instructions for the Coursera 'Getting and Cleaning Data' course project, this file explains how the script works.
 The Github repo contains the R-script 'run_analysis.R' used to perform the data cleaning.
-It also contains a Codebook.md that includes: 1. information about the experimental study.
+It also contains a Codebook.md that includes: 1.
+Information about the experimental study.
 2. Information about the summary choices made in the data cleaning process.
 3. Information about the Variables (including units).

 There is one R-script file called 'run_analysis.R'.
 This contains all the code required to clean the UCI Human Activity Recognition Using Smartphones Data Set.
 To run the script type 'source("run_analysis.R")' at the R prompt.